kaaveland/toy/README.md

 toy
 ===

-Solution to toy problem using multiple programming languages
+Solution to toy problems using multiple programming languages